STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Technical Preliminaries

 These predicates can be combined using standard Boolean operators such as \textit{negation} ($\neg$), \textit{conjunction} ($\wedge$), \textit{disjunction} ($\vee$), and \textit{implication} ($ \implies $), as well as temporal operators.
 Temporal operators like \textit{eventually} ($\lozenge$), \textit{always} ($\square$), \textit{until} ($\pazocal{U}$), and \textit{next} ($\bigcirc$), enable \ac{STL} to specify constraints over non-singleton intervals $I \subset \mathbb{R}$.
 Thus, an \ac{STL} formula $\pi$ is recursively constructed from predicates $p_i$ using the following grammar:

 where $\pi_1$ and $\pi_2$ are \ac{STL} formulae.
+In the above grammar, the symbol “$|$” denotes alternative productions (logical “or”), not an absolute value or a norm.

-The resulting \ac{STL} formula $\pi$ is considered valid if it evaluates to true ($\top$), and invalid if false ($\bot$).
-For example, informally, the expression $\pi_1 \pazocal{U}_I \pi_2$ implies that formula $\pi_2$ must hold at some point within the interval $I$, and until then, formula $\pi_1$ must remain continuously satisfied.
+An \ac{STL} formula $\pi$ is considered satisfied if it evaluates to true ($\top$), and violated if it evaluates to false ($\bot$).
+For instance, the temporal operator $\pi_1 \pazocal{U}_I \pi_2$ requires that $\pi_2$ becomes true at some time within the interval $I$, while $\pi_1$ remains continuously satisfied up to that time.